hiepyeuh/nevron/README.md

 ## Overview

-This is a simple autonomous agent which can perform various tasks on its own.
+Nevron is a framework for building autonomous AI agents.

-Description of the agent in bullet points:
+Description of the framework in bullet points:
 - This autonomous agent is designed to perform the tasks on his own.
 - The core of the agent is implemented by planning, feedback and memory modules.
 - The real intelligence is powered by LLMs.
 Currently we support OpenAI and Anthropic.